ZNF548

 Zinc Finger Protein 548 (ZNF548) is a human protein encoded by the ZNF548 gene which is located on chromosome 19.
 It is found in the nucleus and is hypothesized to play a role in the regulation of transcription by RNA Polymerase II.
 It belongs to the Krüppel C2H2-type zinc-finger protein family as it contains many zinc-finger repeats.

 Gene

 This protein coding gene is 4987 bp long and encodes transcript variant 1 which is the longest ZNF548 isoform.
 It is found on chromosome 19; its exact position is 19q13.43 in the plus strand.
 The gene has 4 exons which encode for a Kruppel associated box (KRAB domain) and 11 zinc finger repeats.

 Promoter

 The promoter of the ZNF548 gene is 1198 bases long and is located at 57388850 - 57390047 on chromosome 19.
-The promoter region is conserved in 6 orthologs: Rhesus macaque (rhesus monkey), Pan troglodytes (chimpanzee), Oryctolagus cuniculus (European rabbit), Equus caballus (horse), Canis lupus familiaris (dog) and Sus scrofa (pig).
+The promoter region is conserved in 6 orthologs: Macaca mulatta (rhesus monkey), Pan troglodytes (chimpanzee), Oryctolagus cuniculus (European rabbit), Equus caballus (horse), Canis lupus familiaris (dog) and Sus scrofa (pig).